kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 If d is very small, say 3 or 4, there are "exact spatial indices" like [quad trees](https://en.wikipedia.org/wiki/Quadtree) (for 2D only), [r-trees](https://en.wikipedia.org/wiki/R-tree), or [k-d trees](https://en.wikipedia.org/wiki/K-d_tree).
 These indices have good construction and query times when d is small but their performance degrades fast when d increases and they quickly become impractical.
-There have been some good work to index high-dimensinal vectors as well.
+There have been some good work to index high-dimensional vectors as well.
-[SA-trees](https://dl.acm.org/doi/10.1007/s007780200060) by Navarro is the core technique that underlies the nowadays popular indices, such as [hieararchical navigable small-world graph (HNSW) indices](https://arxiv.org/abs/1603.09320), which are extensions of [navigable small world (NSW) indices](https://www.sciencedirect.com/science/article/abs/pii/S0306437913001300).
+[SA-trees](https://dl.acm.org/doi/10.1007/s007780200060) by Navarro is the core technique that underlies the nowadays popular indices, such as [hierarchical navigable small-world graph (HNSW) indices](https://arxiv.org/abs/1603.09320), which are extensions of [navigable small world (NSW) indices](https://www.sciencedirect.com/science/article/abs/pii/S0306437913001300).
 Navarro's SA-tree index returns exact results as well[^2] but does not have good query times.
 In Navarro's experiments, even for